The parallel universes of innovation

 So there are two areas left for efficiency and cost-cutting, the basic ones: marketing and innovation.
 But this time, a different approach is required.

-This is, in a nutshell, what all this digital transformation is about: marketing and innovation need to be digitally transformed.
+This is, in a nutshell, what all this digital transformation is about: the need to digitally transform marketing and innovation.

 Innovation is a systematic practice